High Magnetic Field Facility for Neutron Scattering

 We provide a web-based interface for calculating the instrument range and finding the optimal sample orientation.
 It is available at:

 Please note that the code has not been optimised for speed as yet.
 If the web-based version of the code (which performs the calculations on the server side) is not performing up to your expectations, you may want to try downloading the interactive version and running it on your own computer.
+The downloadable version writes processed detector definitions to hard disk, therefore its start-up speed should improved after the first time it has been used.

 |Beam tube||NL 4A, 75 m long ballistic multispectral guide|